 Hendrix College does not encourage the use of alcoholic beverages.
+The display or consumption of alcohol is prohibited in all areas except student rooms, apartments in Hendrix College-contracted housing, and in other campus locations where events are approved, on a case-by-case basis, by the Department of Student Affairs.
+Student events are alcohol free unless otherwise designated.
+(Guidelines for such events are available at www.hendrix.edu/studentlife)

-The display or consumption of alcohol is prohibited in public areas (academic buildings, dining facilities, gym, playing fields, residence hall lounges, Hendrix College parking lots, etc.) beyond a student's room or apartment in Hendrix-contracted housing.
-Members of the Hendrix community are reminded that all College-sponsored student programs, including athletic events, are alcohol-free.
-Students of the College and their on-and offcampus guests who choose to possess and/or consume alcoholic beverages are expected to abide by the laws regarding alcohol in Faulkner County and the State of Arkansas.
+Students of the College and their on-and off-campus guests who choose to possess and/or consume alcoholic beverages are expected to abide by the laws regarding alcohol in Faulkner County and the State of Arkansas.
 In matters relating to alcohol, Hendrix students will be held accountable for their own actions and for those of their guests.
-Irresponsible behavior resulting from the use of alcohol is not tolerated.
+Irresponsible behavior resulting from the consumption of alcohol is not tolerated.
 Being under the influence of alcohol may affect sanctions for violating any College policy.
-Students found in violation will be required to dispose of all alcoholic beverages in his or her possession, or they will be confiscated and disposed of by a College staff member.
+Students not in compliance with the Hendrix College alcohol policy will be required to dispose of all alcoholic beverages in their possession or the alcohol will be confiscated and disposed of by a professional staff member or public safety officer.